We Analyzed the Future Direction of E2open Parent Holdings Inc. (ETWO), Here is What We Found

-E2open Parent Holdings Inc. (NYSE:ETWO) went up by 2.95% from its latest closing price compared to the recent 1-year high of $14.58.
-The company’s stock price has collected 1.11% of gains in the last five trading sessions.
-Press Release reported 7 hours ago that E2open Joins Russell 2000(R) and Russell 3000(R) Indexes
+E2open Parent Holdings Inc. (NYSE:ETWO) went up by 1.86% from its latest closing price compared to the recent 1-year high of $14.58.
+The company’s stock price has collected 2.77% of gains in the last five trading sessions.
+Press Release reported on 07/06/21 that E2open Joins Russell 2000(R) and Russell 3000(R) Indexes

 >> 7 Top Picks for the Post-Pandemic Economy <<